 Driving is an integral part to some roles within the council and as such requires driving on council business.
 Driving has inherent risks associated with it which drivers should be made aware of.

-The council is committed to reducing the risks its staff face or create when driving at work and requires its entire staff to play their part, whether they use a council vehicle, their own or a hire vehicle.
+The council is committed to reducing the risks its employees face or create when driving at work and requires all employees to play their part, whether they use a council vehicle, their own or a hire vehicle.